scylladb/scylladb/docs/operating-scylla/security/encryption-at-rest.rst

 The following can be encrypted:

-* ScyllaDB persistent tables (SSTables)
+* ScyllaDB persistent tables (SSTables):

+  - User tables
+  - System tables: ``system.batchlog``, ``system.paxos``, ``system.dicts``

-* System level data, such as:
+* System level data:

   - Commit logs
-  - Batches
-  - hints logs
+  - Hints
-  - KMIP Password (part of scylla.yaml)

-Encryption at Rest works at table level granularity, so you can choose to encrypt only sensitive tables.
-For both system and table data, you can use different algorithms that are supported by `OpenSSL <https://www.openssl.org/>`_ in a file block encryption scheme.
+Encryption at Rest can be configured at table granularity, so you can choose to encrypt only sensitive tables.
+For both system and table data, you can use different block cipher algorithms that are supported by `OpenSSL
+<https://www.openssl.org/>`_, in different modes of operation.

-.. note:: SSTables of a particular table can have different encryption keys, use different encryption algorithms, or not be encrypted at all - at the same time.
+.. note:: SSTables of a particular table may be encrypted with different block ciphers, modes of operation, and keys; or not be encrypted at all - at the same time.

 When is Data Encrypted?
 ========================